dwan12345/Cisco-CLI-Commands/Configs/Router/Dynamic Routing Protocols/OSPF.md

 - Election of DR and BRD is based on:
 	- Priority: higher wins.
 Default is 1.
 Set priority to 0 to make sure this router is not DR
 	- Router ID: higher wins.
+- Link State Advertisement(LSA) - contains info about router ID, destination network address, cost.
+It is flooded until all routers have the same Link State Database (LSDB)
 - LSA types:
 	- Type 1: router LSA. contains info about directly connected routes.
 It is a self description. every router creates one and floods it to the area
 	- Type 2: network LSA.
 Only from DR. Floods to area.
-It describes the network.
-This simplifies the LSDB and SPF algorithm.
+When multiple routers are connected to a switch, they have a DR, BDR, and DROthers.
+The DR generates the type 2 LSA (which describes just this network subnet) and floods it.
 	- Type 3: Summary LSA or inter-area LSA.
 Floods an entire area, a type 3 LSA from area 0 would flood area 1.
 Only from ABRs.
 Summarizes the area by advertising the network prefixes so that LSDBs in other areas are smaller.
 	- Type 4: ASBR summary LSA.
 Tells routers where the ASBR is.
 	- Type 5: external LSA.
 From ASBRs.
 For advertising prefixes from other routing protocols.
 Floods through area.